arlusf/espdiff.sh/README.md

 something amiss? quickly see which file contains spurious punctuation

+simply want to check whether your terminal supports 24bit direct-color?

 - project-based and standalone modality
 - visually assess progress on small projects or changes in files and directories
 - persistently remembers the most recent project registration